pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-04-23-onion-soup-bread.markdown

 - In a large bowl, whisk together the whole wheat flour, vital wheat gluten, onion soup mix, and baking soda until well combined

-- Pour in the buttermilk, and mix with a silicone spatula to get a dough.
+- Pour in the buttermilk, and mix with a <a href="https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605">silicone spatula</a> to get a dough.
 Mix in the shredded cheese
 - <center><img src="/assets/Food/Meme/Onion Soup Bread/bowl.jpg" alt="" class="instruction-image"></center>

 - Add the dough to the pan, and shape to all sides.
 Optionally, top with more cheese (not included in nutrition facts)